 Ancestral medical practices knew this concept well.
-Ayurveda recommends lifestyle changes in accordance with the season.
+Ayurveda recommends lifestyle changes in accordance with the season and stage of life.
 Plants and other animals change their rhythms with nature, so why shouldn’t humans?

 What do you tell yourself day in and day out?

-- That you’re weak, broken, and shouldn’t be around?
+- That you’re weak, broken, and full of problems?

-- Or that you’re powerful, capable of regeneration, and have an important life to live?
+- That you’re powerful, capable of regeneration, and have an important life to live?

 An arsenal of all the most powerful anti-aging supplements practices won’t override pessimistic self-talk.

-Passion, purpose, mission, motivation, mindset, and other statements are hot these days.
-For good reason: you can’t be healthy over the long-term without them.
+Passion, purpose, mission, motivation, mindset, and other statements are buzzwords.
+With a (large) kernel of truth.
+You can’t be healthy over the long-term without them.

-Your beliefs and mindset dictate where you go.
+Your beliefs and mindset set your path forward.
 Get them in check and you’re well on your way.

 Healthspan is lifespan 2.0.
-The quality of your final years matters.
+With special emphasis on the quality of your final years.